growingspaghetti/growingspaghetti.github.io/src/four-bugs.md

 ## P.S. for 1.
 Let's Encrypt, loop with reference

-It's very often a bad practice not to use the pass-by-value functionality in Go which is the default mode of the language.
+It's very often a bad practice not to use the pass-by-value feature in Go which is the default mode of the language.
 ```go
 package main